Detecting the full photoemission cone from laser-based ARPES experiments by leveraging deflector technology: Experimental results

 Finally, we observe that this enhanced space charge effect is not appreciably affected by the slit size.
 Indeed, we report an energy broadening of only 10\% from 0.1 to 0.5~mm slits at $-30$~V in the HF regime while the detected count rate is more than five times larger.
-Based on this observation, the space-charge enhancement must originate somewhere between the sample and the slit.
-We speculate that the focus point in the electron lens column of the ASTRAIOS 190 is at the origin of this enhancement.
+Based on this observation, the space-charge enhancement must originate somewhere between the sample and the slit. {To further clarify the origin of the effect, we performed space charge simulations for electrons propagating in a uniform electric field from the sample to the analyzer entrance.
+The simulation results, presented in Appendix~\ref{appendix:spaceCharge}, show that the Fermi-level offset is enhanced during the electron acceleration by the bias voltage.
+However, there is no bias-induced enhancement of the energy broadening up to the analyzer entrance.
+This contrasts with the experimental results, showing enhancement of both the Fermi-level offset and the energy broadening.
+We therefore speculate that the focus point in the electron lens column of the ASTRAIOS 190 provides an additional contribution to the enhanced space-charge effects.}